outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - invalidating parameter sets (if x is not 1, y is not 2)
         - contrary sets (if x is not 1, it is also not 2)
           - the other version is alternative sets (if x is not 1, 2 or 3 are not ruled out)
+        - filters to determine filters (rule out sets or paths in a network of sets)
+        - organizing filters by maximum probability of related subsets being adjacent, or maximum probability of variation once filters are applied (once x subsets are ruled out, the remaining subsets are likely to be very different)
         - compounding/probable sets (if x is not 1, it is less likely to be 2)
         - interacting sets (if x is not 1 and x is not 2, it is also not 3)
         - set variation
         - set organization
         - set traversal sequence
         - ambiguity maximization, across set traversal sequence

+    - document generated function types
+      - decoy rules that consider usage, so usage follows the actual rule

+    - document generated object change types
+      - constant to variable
+      - variable to removal of assumption in variable type/data type

     - document objects outside of system context